Hunt for rare meteorite after spectacular fireball

 Just nine confirmed meteorites have fallen in New Zealand over the past 150 years, with only two having been seen to "fall".

-The calculated trajectory of Sunday's meteoroid suggests the last one also came from the asteroid belt.
+The calculated trajectory of Sunday's meteorite suggests the last one also came from the asteroid belt.

 Astronomer Jeremy Taylor of Fireballs Aotearoa asked people not to trespass while looking for any meteorites.